Debt collection in Turkey

 If the collection is successful, we try to recover the collection costs as much as possible from the debtor.
 In that case, your Turkish customer will pay the outstanding invoice and the collection costs.
 This way you will have to pay as little collection costs as possible to our organization.
 In the Netherlands, in most cases we can recover all interest and costs (which is the fee for our work) from your debtor.
 This is not always the case abroad.
 In such cases, you pay a percentage of the principal sum.

-Do you have an outstanding invoice with a Turkish customer that is not paid?
+Do you have an outstanding invoice with a Turkish debtor who refuses to pay?
 Or do you have another conflict with your customer?
-Our collection specialists and lawyers will be happy to help you solve your payment conflict.
-Please feel free to contact us for more information.
-Do you no longer want to wait for your money?
-Then hand over your invoice immediately.
-Our specialists will then get straight to work for you.
+Our debt collection agency in Turkey will be happy to help you solve your payment conflict.
+Please feel free to contact our Turkish lawyers for more information.